PSP-Archive/ARK-4/ISSUES.md

 # CFW Issues
-- PS1 games don't work on PS Vita (I'm investigating it but even if they work they would have no sound).
+- PS1 games don't work on PS Vita (there are two ways to fix this and each of them is not fully explored yet).
 - Popsloader doesn't work.
 The popsloader plugin is heavily CFW-oriented, meaning a specific one for ARK needs to be made.
 - Leda doesn't work and I have no idea why.
 - DAX format games have memory issues.